bmlt-enabled/aggregator/README.md

 # aggregator

-Aggregator (formerly Tomato), the worldwide aggregator, now uses the [BMLT Root Server](https://github.com/bmlt-enabled/bmlt-root-server) codebase directly.
-This repo contains the terraform for the tomato infrastructure and the worldwide root servers list (`rootServerList.json`).
+The worldwide BMLT server aggregator (formerly tomato) uses the [BMLT Server](https://github.com/bmlt-enabled/bmlt-server) codebase.
+This repo contains the terraform for the aggregator infrastructure and the worldwide servers list [serverList.json](./serverList.json).